hbctraining/Intro-to-ChIPseq/lessons/05_QC_cross_correlation.md

 ```
 $ cat qual/*qual > qual/phantompeaks_summary.xls
 ```
-Let's use Filezilla or `scp` move the summary file over to our local machine for viewing.
+Let's use Filezilla or `scp` to move the summary file over to our local machine for viewing.
 Open up the file in Excel and take a look at our NSC and RSC values.

 ### `phantompeakqualtools`: quality metrics output